-The Care Quality Commission which licenses and rates all clinical providers has rated Ellern Mede with an overall Good.
-We also participate in in external peer review through the Royal College of Psychiatry’s Quality Network for Inpatient CAMHS (QNIC) which most recently gave us an average of 98% across all its indicators.
+The Care Quality Commission (CQC) which regulates all healthcare providers has rated Ellern Mede with an overall Good.
+You can read the CQC reports for both Ellern Mede Ridgeway and Ellern Mede Barnet for more detail.
+We also participate in external peer review through the Royal College of Psychiatry’s Quality Network for Inpatient CAMHS (QNIC) which most recently gave us an average of 98% across all its indicators.

 Ellern Mede Ridgeway provides contracted services to NHS England as well as offering independent services for other publically funded referrers and private individuals.
 We provide an Advocacy service to patients through Advent Advocacy.
 Our external relationships provide strong external inspection, measurement and assurance of quality control for our services which we are pleased to announce has been rated with an overall Good by the Care Quality Commission and a 98% rating from QNIC.
 The on-site Ellern Mede School has been accredited by OFSTED as Outstanding.